 And they can’t afford to lose you.

-Hopefully now you see how deeply rooted fatphobia, white privilege, thin privilege, and economic privilege is in diet culture.
+Hopefully now you see how deeply rooted fatphobia and privilege is in diet culture.
 It holds us back as a society, creates inequality and oppresses our individuality.

 Leave a comment below with other examples you’ve experienced.